apsm100/ShoppingBuddy/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to shop for people who can't shop for themselves.
+This browser based web application shops for people who can't shop for themselves.

 ## Technologies
 Technologies used for this project: